shu-htk/tip-dev/README.md

 # tip - tiny interactive plot

 Tip is a command-line based data plotting tool.
-It is written in C++ and depends on the libraly of [PLPLOT](https://plplot.sourceforge.net/) and [GNU readline](https://cgit.git.savannah.gnu.org/cgit/readline.git).
+It is written in C++ and depends on the library of [PLPLOT](https://plplot.sourceforge.net/) and [GNU readline](https://cgit.git.savannah.gnu.org/cgit/readline.git).
 Basically it works on Linux or other Unix-like OS.